freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 You can find the reason for the need for the DNS forwarder in a bunch of places.
 See references below.

 ## Resource Groups
-This example isolates related components components into their own Resource groups, Networking, Data Stores, etc.
+This example isolates related components components into their own Resource groups, Networking, Data Storage, etc.
 Resource Group partitioning makes it easier to cleanly build and tear down ephemeral components while leaving core and persistence services running

 | Resource Group | Description | Purge Script |